 Please do not give your pet any food after 8 p.m. the night before their ultrasound evaluation; food in the stomach interferes with the study.
-After you drop off your pet with us in the morning, the doctor will perform a physical examination to determine the best course of action during the day.
-Most pets appreciate some mild sedation to allow for a stress-free examination, but the doctor must determine the protocol to ensure it is safe to do so.
+After you drop off your pet with us in the morning, the veterinarian will perform a physical examination to determine the best course of action during the day.
+Most pets appreciate some mild sedation to allow for a stress-free examination, but the vet must determine the protocol to ensure it is safe to do so.

 During the course of the morning, the sedation protocol is administered and your pet’s belly or chest (depending on the study) is clipped.
-Your pet is then gently restrained in a padded, V-shaped trough while the doctor performs the study and obtains representative images.
+Your pet is then gently restrained in a padded, V-shaped trough while the vet performs the study and obtains representative images.
 Afterwards, the patient relaxes in a safe, warm environment until the time of release.
-At release time, the doctor will visit with you to review the study, explain what it means, and recommend a course of action.
+At release time, the veterinarian will visit with you to review the study, explain what it means, and recommend a course of action.

-Whether it’s the result of an injury or eating a non-edible item, there are many reasons that X-rays might be necessary to aid in an accurate diagnosis.
+Whether it’s the result of an injury or eating a non-edible item, there are many reasons X-rays might be necessary to aid in an accurate diagnosis.
 X-rays are used to examine the bones, lungs, and internal structures to detect fractures, foreign bodies, and other conditions.
 Unlike film X-rays, digital pet X-ray technology provides a number of benefits for your pet, including: